 Key Resources

 Until We Find a Way to Prevent Mass Shootings, Your City Needs to Prepare.
-This article published by the International City/County Management Association (ICMA) summarizes the role of local leaders.
+International City/County Management Association (ICMA) article summarizes the role of civic leaders.

-The Center for Homeland Defense and Security provides executive education for mayors and governors on a range of security related issues, and is federally funded.
+The Center for Homeland Defense and Security provides executive education for mayors and governors on a range of security related issues.

-National Mass Violence Center provides comprehensive resources for victims of mass violence, and is federally funded.
+National Mass Violence Center provides comprehensive resources for victims of mass violence.

-CISA is the federal active shooter preparedness resource for a “whole of community” response.
+CISA is the federal active shooter preparedness resource.

-Mass Killing Database is a collaboration between USAToday and Northeastern Univerisity.
+Mass Killing Database is a collaboration between USAToday and Northeastern University.
 The database uses interactive graphics and visuals to break down data on incidences of mass killing in the United States.

 Police Active Violence Incident Training

-For more information about Active Violent Incident training, ICMA published a three-part Voices in Local Government podcast series entitled, “Stop the Killing.
+ICMA published a three-part podcast series entitled, “Stop the Killing.
 Stop the Dying.”
-ALERRT Assistant Director John Curnutt and UnitedOnGuns Director Sarah C. Peck discuss the importance of ensuring local law enforcement agencies are fully trained and equipped to respond to a mass shooting.
+ALERRT Assistant Director John Curnutt and UnitedOnGuns Director Sarah C. Peck discuss how to ensure local law enforcement agencies are properly trained and equipped to respond to a mass shooting.

 School Safety